A timeline on gold reserves, and Russia, and WW2

 Over in the east Japan invaded French Indochina (Vietnam) in September 1940.

-Following a period of preparation, Japan attacked Hawaii on 7 December 1941 destroying many US planes, ships, then simultaneously invaded Philippines, Hong Kong, Malaya, Thailand on the 8th.
+Following a period of preparation, Japan attacked Hawaii on 7 December 1941 destroying many US planes, ships, then on the 8th simultaneously invaded Philippines, Hong Kong, Malaya, Thailand.

 Rabaul (on New Britain island in New Guinea) fell in January 1942, Singapore was bombed and surrendered 15 February, followed by Rangoon (Yangon) capital city of Burma (Myanmar) 7 March, then Jakarta in Indonesia on 9 March.
 On 17 March, US General Douglas Macarthur who had been stationed in the Philippines as a military advisor since 1935, was flown from Mindanao (in the south) to Darwin with the famous words "I will return".
 Manila (its capital) surrendered on 6 May 1942.